 Western maintains over a million square feet of housing and dining space on its century-old, 215-acre campus.
-Sixteen residence halls and one apartment complex make up eight unique residential communities, each community with their own resident director.
+Sixteen residence halls and one apartment complex make up nine unique residential communities, each community with their own resident director.

 University Residences supports and is guided by the: